idle-meerkat/sdevwiki-fork/Policer.md

 # Policing of Static Traps

 Static packet traps are configured upon switchdev driver initialization.
-The list of packet traps, their rate limit and TC is defined in “Static trap”?? section above.
+The list of packet traps, their rate limit and TC?? is defined in “Static trap”?? section above.

 You can disable the entire static profile, or select the desired profile during switchdev driver initialization.
 To select or disable a static trap profile, use the switchdev kernel module parameter, provided for  the `prestera_sw` driver.
 ```